RebelGuy/chat-mate/readme.md

 # Project Details

 Ensure Node 16 is installed, and a global version of yarn exists (`npm install --global yarn`).
 If running `yarn --version` fails, run PowerShell as an administrator and execute the command `Set-ExecutionPolicy Unrestricted`.
+Note that packages should be added using `yarn add <packageName> [--dev]`

+Recommended extensions:
+- `Prisma`

 Debug and release environments have both their own folders in `./data` and `./dist` to ensure that ongoing development does not interfere with the ability to run release versions.